iscc/iscc-specs/docs/specification.md

 :    A blob of raw bytes with some media type specific encoding.

 Extended Metadata:
-:    Metadata that is not encoded within the ISCC Meta-ID but may be supplied together with the ISCC.
+:    Metadata that is not encoded within the ISCC Meta-Code but may be supplied together with the ISCC.

 Generic Media Type:
 :    A basic content type such as plain text in a normalized and *generic* ([UTF-8](https://en.wikipedia.org/wiki/UTF-8)) encoding format.